 The Jones Act

-The Jones Act can provide similar compensation for seamen working aboard ships that come into ports.
+The Jones Act can provide similar compensation for seamen working aboard ships entering ports.
 In this case, though, the seaman injured has to show that negligence played a role in the accident, even if it was only a tiny part of the incident.
 As with longshoremen, this money can cover lost wages and medical expenses.

 If you have been injured on the job in the maritime industry, you should be aware of the rights you have to compensation under the law.
 You have the resources to get that money, even if your employer’s insurance company doesn’t want to pay it.